 it is to bear our own last name.
 It is more important to be a member of God's

-family than to be a member of our earthly family, children of our parents and
+family than to be a member of our earthly family, for they will perish, but the family of God will

-Jesus gives us eternal life, and everything we do in His name becomes eternal.
+Jesus gives us eternal life, so that everything we do in His name becomes

-forever, along with some of the achievements we have accomplished in His name.
+eternal, such as the suffering we have endured in His name, along with some of the achievements we have accomplished

 In heaven we will not forget the service we rendered to the Lord in this life.